tfmortie/svbop/README.md

-# Set-Valued Prediction in Multi-Class Classification
+# Efficient Set-valued Prediction in Multi-class Classification

-*Python and C++ implementation for [arXiv paper](https://arxiv.org/abs/1906.08129) about set-valued prediction in multi-class classification.*
+*Python and C++ implementation for [DAMI paper](https://doi.org/10.1007/s10618-021-00751-x) about efficient set-valued prediction in multi-class classification.*

 ## Getting started

-Implementation is provided in C++ and Python.
+Implementation is provided as a PyTorch (Python) extension and in C++.

+### PyTorch (Python)

+* Soon to come

 ### C++

-* Implementation of the hierarchical model, together with UBOP and RBOP, can be found under **src/main/cpp/models/hierarchical.cpp**.
+Implementation of SVBOP-CH (flat classification) and RSVBOP-CH (hierarchical classification) can be found in **src/main/cpp/models/hierarchical.cpp**.
-* Implementation of the flat model, together with UBOP and RBOP, can be found under **src/main/cpp/models/flat.cpp**.

 **Important**: make sure to build with flags `-O3 -mtune=native -march=native`, in order to have optimal runtime performance.
 This is necessary for the Eigen library, which is used for (efficient) mathematical operations.

-### Python

-* Implementation of the hierarchical model (HNet), together with UBOP and RBOP, can be found under **src/main/py/models/hclassifier.py**.
-* Implementation of the flat model (FNet), together with UBOP and RBOP, can be found under **src/main/py/models/fclassifier.py**.

 ## Running code

-### C++

 Usage:
 ```